 A payment can be made tax free where it is on account of a disability or injury (and also death).
 The payment must relate to the fact of the injury or disability and not any consequential affect on earnings.

 You are usually expected to pay your employee’s legal costs.
-This does not count towards the £30,000 tax free exemption as long as it is solely in connection with termination of employment, is paid directly to your employee’s solicitor and there is a specific Settlement Agreement clause to that effect.
+This does not count towards the £30,000 exemption as long as it is solely in connection with termination of employment, is paid directly to your employee’s solicitor and there is a specific Settlement Agreement clause to that effect.

 Martin Searle Solicitors offer free online information and legal advice for employers about Settlement Agreements tax and all other aspects of Settlement Agreements.